iiishop/bt-fy/report.md

   <em>Fig. 8.
 Final prototype</em>
 </p>

 The final prototype successfully integrates sensing, actuation, and communication into a compact physical device.
-When tested in a real-world setting, the system was able to reliably detect user presence and trigger both local and remote responses, demonstrating the core concept of translating physical activity into a perceivable signal across distance.
+When tested in a real-world setting, the system was able to detect user presence and trigger both local and remote responses, demonstrating the core concept of translating physical activity into a perceivable signal across distance.

-In terms of immediate interaction, the wing flapping behaviour proved effective.
-The mapping between user proximity and motion speed was clearly observable, allowing users to intuitively understand the relationship between their movement and the system’s response.
-This continuous mapping, rather than a simple binary trigger, contributed to a more natural and engaging interaction.
+The wing flapping behaviour performed reliably and provided clear real-time feedback.
+The relationship between user proximity and motion speed was observable and intuitive, allowing users to understand how their movement influenced the system.

-However, the performance of the rotational feedback was less consistent.
-Due to the limitations of the continuous servo and the constraints introduced by the external power supply, the rotation lacked precision and stability.
-As a result, the intended function of representing accumulated presence over time was only partially realised.
-While the concept was demonstrated, the clarity of this longer-term signal was reduced in practice.
+In contrast, the rotational feedback was less consistent.
+While the system demonstrated the intended behaviour, the motion was not always stable or clearly interpretable as a long-term representation of presence.

-From an experiential perspective, the system succeeded in creating a subtle sense of connection between two spaces.
-Users were able to notice activity through peripheral awareness, aligning with the project’s aim of ambient interaction.
-However, the interaction remained relatively minimal, and repeated exposure revealed a lack of variation in behaviour.
-This limited the system’s ability to convey richer or more nuanced forms of presence.
+From an interaction perspective, the system created a subtle sense of connection between two spaces.
+However, the range of behaviours remained limited, and the interaction could become repetitive over time.
+This reduced the system’s ability to convey more nuanced or varied forms of presence.

-Overall, the prototype demonstrates that the core concept is technically feasible and perceptually valid, but also highlights the gap between functional implementation and expressive interaction.
-While presence can be translated into motion, achieving meaningful and emotionally resonant communication requires a broader range of behaviours and more refined control mechanisms.
+Overall, the prototype demonstrates that the core concept is technically feasible and perceptually understandable, but the expressiveness of the interaction remains limited.

 ## Challenges
 The development of the Butterfly Effect installation revealed a series of interconnected challenges that affected both technical performance and the quality of interaction.

 **1. Power management**
 A primary limitation was power management.
-Although the system was initially designed to operate using a compact Li-ion battery, the small and fragile VBAT interface on the XIAO ESP32C3 made stable integration difficult.
+The system was initially designed to operate using a compact Li-ion battery, but the small and fragile VBAT interface on the XIAO ESP32C3 made stable integration difficult.
 This led to unreliable connections and potential safety risks.
-As a result, the system was powered using an external power bank, which improved stability but introduced additional weight and restricted the movement of the device, particularly affecting the rotational mechanism.
+As a result, an external power bank was used, which improved stability but introduced additional weight and restricted movement.

 **2. Mechanical precision and control**
-Another challenge was mechanical precision and control.
 The use of a continuous rotation servo required time-based control rather than positional feedback, leading to inconsistencies in rotation.
-This limited the system’s ability to accurately represent accumulated presence over time, reducing the effectiveness of one of the core interaction features.
+This reduced the system’s ability to accurately represent accumulated presence over time.

 **3. Communication and synchronisation**
-The system also faced challenges in communication and synchronisation.
-Maintaining real-time synchronised motion between paired devices required frequent updates, placing a significant load on the ESP32-C3.
-When sensing, actuation, and communication occurred simultaneously, delays or instability could arise, affecting responsiveness.
+Maintaining synchronised behaviour between paired devices required frequent updates, placing a significant load on the ESP32-C3.
+When sensing, actuation, and communication occurred simultaneously, delays or instability could arise.

 **4. Provisioning and usability**
-Additionally, the provisioning process presented usability issues.
-The transition from Soft-AP setup to normal Wi-Fi operation relied on the behaviour of the user’s mobile device, which could not always be controlled programmatically.
-In some cases, manual intervention was required to reconnect to the correct network, reducing the overall smoothness of the user experience.
+The transition from Soft-AP setup to normal Wi-Fi operation depended on the behaviour of the user’s mobile device, which could not always be controlled programmatically.
+This sometimes required manual reconnection, reducing the smoothness of the user experience.

-These challenges highlight how hardware, software, and interaction design are tightly coupled, where limitations in one component directly influence the overall system performance.
+These challenges highlight how hardware, software, and interaction design are tightly coupled, where limitations in one component influence overall system performance.

 ## Improvements
 Based on the identified challenges, several targeted improvements can be proposed.